CONTACT AND INFORMATION

 Theaters need freedom in their artistic activities and in the development of their structures.
 Such freedom arises when they are given the opportunity to be self-determined and autonomous.
 But what does it mean to be autonomous as a theater?
 Does self-administration also mean more leeway on a structural level?
 And would it mean planning an aesthetically daring program without social expectations that go beyond a pure "artistic experience"?

-With this symposium, we want to explore the potential of autonomous theater and at the same time identify possible danger spots.
+The symposium explored the potential of autonomous theater and identified possible danger spots.
 Pleasures; that is the pleasure of devoting oneself to the obstinate, ambivalent and unknown - of being artistically autonomous.
 Politics; this is the challenge of creating legal and political framework conditions in which such autonomous free spaces can emerge, which in case of doubt also resist the grip of authoritarian and reactionary political forces.
 And both culminate in the question of how a socially committed theater can grow without being reduced to its functionality.

 The programme booklet is available here.

-Detailed information on the Federal Theatre Prize and the prizewinners can be found here.
+Detailed information on the Federal Theatre Prize and the prizewinners can be found at the website www.theaterpreisdesbundes.de.

 Arrival, registration and networking with coffee.